Keyword Research & Content Strategy: The Complete Resource Guide

 “The best keyword research I’ve ever done didn’t come from a tool.
 It came from listening to 30 minutes of conversation between two subject matter experts and pulling out the phrases their customers actually use.
 Tools tell you what people search.
 Podcast transcripts tell you what they mean.”

-The biggest mistake I see in keyword research is treating it as a database query rather than an empathy exercise.
+The biggest mistake I see is treating keyword research as a database query rather than an empathy exercise.
 Volume tells you how many people are asking.
 It doesn’t tell you who they are, what they actually mean, or whether your site has any business trying to answer them.
-The posts below cover the full workflow — from SERP analysis before any tool, to local keyword adjustments, to human-first framing that identifies the real intent behind a query.

 Keyword Research Tip: You Really Should Look at the SERP